juellez/Scrappie/README.md

 ###About Temboo and a Disclaimer

-While I'm currently employed at Temboo, this is a side project of mine only and in no way reflects the opinions, relationships, investments or development prowess of Temboo or my fellow co-workers.
+While I'm currently employed at Temboo, this is a side project of mine only and in no way reflects the opinions, relationships, investments or expertise of Temboo or my fellow co-workers.

 The Temboo SDK provides normalized access to 100+ APIs, databases and more so you can spend less time wrestling with API specifics and more time building what matters to you.